michheusser/neural-network-training/README.md

 │      └── trainer.py                    # Module containing the object to train a natural network on a dataset │
-├── main_dataset_creation.py             # Script containing steps for the creation of data └── main_neural_network_training.py      # Script containing steps for the training of a neural network
+├── main_dataset_creation.py             # Script containing steps for the creation of data ├── main_neural_network_training.py      # Script containing steps for the training of a neural network │
+└── Saved Networks                       # Main folder for saved trained neural networks
+    ├── Current                          # Default folder where a neural network is saved (see main_neural_network_training.py)
+    ├── Best                             # Manually saved files for neural network with best validation reults └── ...                              # Further saved networks
 ```